 These Oatmeal Raisin Cookie Bars are made full of love and…

 - vegan and gluten free

 - packed full of raisins, oats and walnuts

 - made of the simplest ingredients

 - whipped up by a color-matching genius

 Try it out and let me know what you think!
-Whether or not you have your own fruit-print jumpsuit (with matching buttons), you’ll have tons of fun whipping up these cookie bars in the kitch.
+And while you’re at it, perhaps you’d like to check out these amazing gluten free lemon bars from Noshtastic.
+To make ’em vegan, swap the eggs for flax eggs and use organic sugar!
+Back to what I was saying… 😉 whether or not you have your own fruit-print jumpsuit (with matching buttons), you’ll have tons of fun whipping up these cookie bars in the kitch.

 ☀︎Click below to Pin ☀︎

 - ¼ cup pure maple syrup

 - ¼ cup gluten free oat flour